ece362-purdue/proton-labs/lab0-intro/README.md

 }
 ```

 This code initializes an internal PLL, or phase-locked loop, to make use of the external crystal on our custom STM32 boards to generate a 48MHz clock.
 This is the maximum clock speed of the STM32F0 series, and we'll use it for our labs.
-We'll also use this code to initialize the clock in our labs, so it's good to have it in a separate file.
-PlatformIO will automatically include all your source code for you, as long as it is in the `src` folder.
+We'll also use this code to initialize the clock in our labs, so it's good to have it in a separate file.  the Pico Extension will automatically include all your source code for you, as long as it is in the `src` folder.

 Next, we'll add a `syscalls.c` file to the `src` directory.
 This file defines important functions that connect the standard library functions like `printf` and `scanf` to the UART communication peripheral on your STM32, allowing you to use those functions to communicate with your computer, and ideally debug your code.
 Find the file `syscalls.c` and add it to your `src` directory.